surendra-ksr/ds_ai_backend/README.md

     ```sh
     # Fetch a list of all major stocks
     python manage.py fetch_securities
-    # Fetch a list of all mutual fund schemes
+    # Fetch a list of all mutual fund schemes (this will also update AUM and filter them)
     python manage.py fetch_mf_schemes
     ```
 2.  **Fetch Historical Price Data**: